 - Tooth Extraction: When cracks are in the root of the tooth or if the tooth is beyond repair, it will most likely need extraction.

 What happens if you leave a cracked tooth untreated?

-Does a cracked tooth show up on x-ray?
+Does a cracked tooth show up on an x-ray?

-X-rays normally do not show if a tooth is cracked.
-It only shows big and wide cracks, that tend to look like shadows.
-The best way to tell if a tooth is cracked is to use a special dye that stains the tooth.
-It will show the dentist any cracks based on the staining.
+Sometimes, a cracks in a tooth may not show up in x-rays.
+X-rays normally show big and wide cracks, that tend to look like shadows.
+The best way for a dentist to tell if you have a cracked tooth is to use a special dye that stains the tooth.
+The staining dye will show the dentist if there are any cracks in the tooth.

 Is a cracked tooth painful?

 Cracked teeth can be painful.
-It is typically reported to be the most painful when biting or applying pressure to the tooth.
+Patients say it’s the most painful when biting or applying pressure to the tooth.
 Patients with a cracked tooth also report pain and sensitivity with hot and cold drinks and foods.
-Pain from a cracked tooth can be intermittent.
+However, pain from a cracked tooth can be intermittent.
 Some patients may experience no pain depending on the location of the crack.